Oblique parameters of BSM models with three CP-even neutral scalars: Introduction

-This paper is arranged as follows.
-In Section 2, we give the brief description of the models.
-In Section 3, we enlist the oblique parameters for these three models.
-We conclude in Section 4.
-Mixing matrices, and the calculation in detail may be found in the appendices.
+This work is arranged thusly.
+Section \ref{model} contains the brief description of the models.
+Section \ref{Results} enlists the oblique parameters for these three models.
+We conclude in Section \ref{Conclusions}.
+Mixing matrices, and the calculation in detail may be found in the appendices \ref{A} and \ref{B}.